 Oklahoma Ice Storm HVAC Prep | Before, During & After

 Oklahoma ice storms don’t give much warning.
-When a February blue norther drops temperatures 30 degrees in two hours and ice coats the power lines, the difference between a warm house and a crisis is whether your HVAC system was ready.
+When a February blue norther drops temperatures 30 degrees in two hours and ice coats the power lines, the difference between a warm place and a crisis is whether your HVAC system was ready.
 Here’s what to do before, during, and after a freeze event.

 Oklahoma winter ice storm and snow, Kingfisher